josedanielchg/quoridor-strategy-game/docs/en/CODE_QUALITY.md

 ## Error handling
 - Most `init` or resource-load functions return `bool` and log to `std::cerr`.
 - The project does not use exceptions for control flow.

-## Formatting and tooling
-- No `.clang-format` or automated formatter is present in the repo.
-- Style is consistent: 4-space indentation, braces on new lines, and clear spacing.